GovindBhala/InfoViz_ImageLabelling/README.md

   - tokenizer.pickle : pickle file which contains tokenized captions, saved while training
  * CaptionGenerationServer.py : Flask application for hosting Caption Generation server
  * SearchOnQueryServer.py : Flask application for hosting searching for images based on user query server

+ For training the model, use the training notebooks.<br />
+ For hosting the servers, exectue the flask applications <br />
+ For running UI application, please follow instructions in UI Components folder's README All trained models along with the embeddings calculated on training captions can be found uploaded in Google Drive here

+#### API Structure